shelly-nas/discount-scraper/README.md

 # DiscountScraper
-Go to the discount page of a grocery store, scrape the page of discounts and add them to an all discounts file.
+Go to the discount page of a supermarket, scrape the page of discounts and add them to an all discounts file.

 ## Install
 Setup the Notion integration key, see https://www.notion.so/help/add-and-manage-connections-with-the-api.